Pavan-Balaji22/AWS-Cloud-developement-kit/README.md

-# Welcome to your CDK TypeScript Construct Library project
+# Lakeformation L2 Construct

 You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`Lakeformation`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK Construct Library that includes a construct (`Lakeformation`) which contains Lakeformation resources.

-The construct defines an interface (`LakeformationProps`) to configure the visibility timeout of the queue.
+The construct defines an interface (`LakeformationProps`) which lists the required variables and their types for using this construct.

 ## Useful commands